Quality Living at The Reserve

 April 8, 2021 Current Facility Stats

-We are happy to report two residents who initially tested positive for COVID-19 have been deemed recovered.
+We are happy to report one employee who initially tested positive for COVID-19 has been deemed recovered.
 We currently do not have any active cases of COVID-19 for long-term care residents and employees.

 We continue to follow the Centers for Disease Control, Local Health Department, and Texas Health and Human Services guidance in medically assessing and examining employees at the beginning and end of each shift.
 We are diligently monitoring and assessing residents and employees, following the disinfecting and housekeeping protocols, adhering to social distancing guidelines, and numerous other preventative measures.
 Residents have been assigned representatives to aid with communication to family members via Smartphones, tablets, and computers to help minimize feelings of social isolation.